snowyu/amforth/doc/source/index.rst

 AmForth fro the AVR8 needs 8 to 12 KB Flash memory, 80 bytes EEPROM, and 200 bytes RAM for the core system.
 A similar code for the MSP430 fits into 8KB flash.
-The MSP430 info flash is used for similar purposes as the EEPROm for the AVR8 platform.
+The MSP430 info flash is used for similar purposes as the EEPROM for the AVR8 platform.

 Work In Progress
 ................